 Our school reflects British values in all that we do.
 We aim to nurture our children on their journey through life so they can grow into safe, caring, democratic, responsible and tolerant adults who make a positive difference to British society and to the world.
 We encourage our children to be creative, unique, open-minded and independent individuals, respectful of themselves and of others in our school, our local community and the wider world.

 At Mapplewells Primary and Nursery School these values are reinforced regularly and actively promoted in the following ways;

-We have a School Forum which has two representatives from each class.
-Each year the new forum is elected by the existing forum members following an application and interview process.
-The forum meets regularly with Mr Downie to discuss issues raised by their fellow class mates and to decide on ways to improve our school.
-The forum is genuinely able to effect change within the school, for example they were involved in making improvements to the school lunchtime menu.
+We have a School Parliament which has two representatives from each class.
+Each year the new Parliament is elected following a whole school voting process.
+The Parliament meets regularly to discuss issues raised by their fellow class mates and to decide on ways to improve our school.
+The members are genuinely able to effect change within the school, for example they were involved in making improvements to the school lunchtime menu.
 They also choose the charities which the school supports and help to decide on fund raising activities.

 The children take part in an annual pupil questionnaire where they are able to voice their opinions of the school, including the areas which they feel are already successful and those which they feel could be developed further.
 The children are also consulted on their ideas for the School Development Plan and their suggestions will form part of the key actions conducted by relevant staff.
 Some of the ideas put forward by the children have already been acted upon, for example new playground equipment and the purchasing of I-Pads and new laptops for each class.

 The importance of laws, whether they are those that govern the class, the school, or the country, is consistently reinforced Mapplewells Primary and Nursery School.